kachick/chawan/doc/localcgi.md

 the parsed URL's parts as environment variables.
 Use of these is highly encouraged, to avoid exploits originating from double-parsing of URLs.

+e.g. if example://username:password@example.org:1234/path/name.html?example
-Let example://username:password@host.org:1234/path/name.html?example be the original URL.
-Then:
+is the original URL, then:

 * `MAPPED_URI_SCHEME=` the scheme of the original URL, in this case `example`.
 * `MAPPED_URI_USERNAME=` the username part, in this case `username`.
 If no